As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Comes with anchors and multiple mounting pieces
+• Comes with complete mounting kit

 Cons